-- 20) If money is declared to be legal tender, it must be - A) minted from a precious metal. - B) acceptable to citizens of foreign countries. - C) possible to exchange it for an equivalent amount of precious metal. - D) accepted to settle private transactions and it must be used in paying taxes.
+- 20) If money is declared to be legal tender, it must be - A) minted from a precious metal. - B) acceptable to citizens of foreign countries. - C) possible to exchange it for an equivalent amount of precious metal. - D) accepted to settle private transactions and it must be accepted for the payment of taxes.